ChaoticWeg/slack-rangersbot/docs/index.md

 Since RangersBot makes use of MLBAM's in an individual, non-commercial, non-bulk way, it complies with their copyright statement, found [here](//gdx.mlb.com/components/copyright.txt).

+Please understand that, while the GNU GPLv3 permits commercial use, the MLBAM's copyright forbids it.

 {% if site.links %}
 ### Links